CyberSource/cybersource-rest-client-java/Logging.md

 Logging framework has been introduced in the SDK which makes use of log4j2 and standardizes the logging so that it can be integrated with the logging in the client application.

 ## Setup
-In order to leverage the new logging framework, the following configuration settings may be added to the merchant configuration as part of LogConfiguration:
+In order to leverage the new logging framework, all logging configuration settings are entrusted to the log4j2 framework.
+For this, a new file `log4j.xml` has to be added to contain the configuration properties.
+A sample file has been provided below.

-* enableLog
-* logDirectory
-* logFilename
-* logMaximumSize

-Have to be replaced by the following values:
-* props.setProperty("enableLog", "true"); // Logging to be enabled or not.
-* props.setProperty("logDirectory", "logs"); // Log directory Path
-* props.setProperty("logFilename", "cybs");
-* props.setProperty("logMaximumSize", "5M"); // Log file size in KB

-where **`enableLog, logDirectory, logFilename, logMaximumSize`** are variables to be provided
+For more detailed information on how to change this configuration file, refer to [Apache Log4j2 Configuration](https://logging.apache.org/log4j/2.x/manual/configuration.html).

 ## Log4j Configuration